 Our attorneys have been negotiating with insurance companies across San Diego for more than 14 years.
 We’ve drawn on our experience to help you know what you look for when negotiating your personal injury claim.
 You can maximize your recovery if you know which tactics insurance companies use most.

 The truth is that car insurance companies are most interested in protecting their profits.
 While they do have an obligation to handle insurance claims in good faith, they will do whatever they can to reduce any payouts they make.
-Over the years, insurance companies have developed certain settlement tactics that aren’t necessarily in bad faith, but aren’t really honest, either.
+Over the years, many of the insurance company settlement tactics are developed that aren’t necessarily in bad faith, but aren’t honest, either.
 These tactics can:

 - Manipulate your emotions and stress following an accident